volodymyrhudyma/blog/content/blog/everything-about-map-and-weakmap-in-javascript.md

 ---
-title: Everything about Map and WeakMap in JavaScript
+title: Everything About Map and WeakMap in JavaScript
 tag:
   - JavaScript
 metaDescription: Learn everything you should know about Map and WeakMap objects